 Open

-There was a four-way tie for third place where players split the remaining $150 in cash prize.
+There was a four-way tie for second where players split the remaining $150 in cash prizes.

 U1200